On the inclusion of non-concurrent controls in platform trials with an interim analysis: Discussion

 Moreover, we proposed an adjusted hypothesis test for Arm 2, using the Wald test based on the mean adjusted estimator.
-This test controls the type 1 error rate when using the CUMVUE to estimate $\theta_1$ and yields power gains compared to a separate analysis using only concurrent controls, due to the increased sample size from incorporating non-concurrent controls.
+This test controls the type I error rate in the considered scenarios when using the CUMVUE to estimate $\theta_1$ and yields power gains compared to a separate analysis using only concurrent controls, due to the increased sample size from incorporating non-concurrent controls.
 However, these power gains are notably smaller than those achieved by the regression model in settings without interim analyses.
 This is because the mean adjusted estimator accounts simultaneously for time trends and the interim analysis.
 When using non-concurrent controls, the potential gains in power must be weighed against the added complexity and reduced robustness to model assumptions.
-The proposed estimator is robust to time trends, even when their shape deviates from the assumed stepwise pattern.
+The proposed estimator is robust to time trends regardless of their pattern.
 However, since the time trend adjustment relies on the assumptions of equal time trends across all arms and additivity of the time trends on the model scale, deviations from these assumptions may lead to bias and inflation of the type I error rate \cite{Bofill2022Model}.